Everything You Need to Know to Land a Barclays Summer Internship

 - Research – Studies different methods of investment and banking and relaying that data to clients.

 - Retail Banking- Uses different programs with clients.
 Customer-service driven.

-Each internship varies between two months and three months stints, pairs interns with line managers, introduces you to workers within your desired field, and lets you work on projects and navigate real-world issues that arise in the workplace.
+Each internship varies between two months and three months stints, pairs interns with line managers, introduces them to workers within their desired field, and lets them work on projects and navigate real-world issues that arise in the workplace.

 What Is the Barclays Internship Application Process?

 Your resume is the first thing a possible employer sees when deciding if you are fit for a role.
 Your resume needs to include relevant experience, education, and skills.
 It can include accolades if relevant to the desired position.

 Updating your resume regularly is imperative to nailing an interview, and it will make you look competent in the eyes of the employer.
 Before updating a resume for a possible job, research the position and take note of any keywords.
 When you revamp your resume, adding keywords illustrates your attention to detail and can impress the employer.

 The application asks what makes you stand out above other candidates.
 Be honest.
 If you get caught in a lie, it will be difficult to avoid if hired.
 Answer every question to the best of your ability and highlight your unique qualities.
 Make the employer want to meet you.